ippontech/blog-usa/posts/build-a-reddit-crawler-with-aws-cdk-and-lambda.md

 # Lambda

 The goal of the lambda is to fetch the latest 100 posts on the subreddit [wallstreetbets](https://www.reddit.com/r/wallstreetbets/) and then filter the posts based on a custom condition.
 I decided to keep the posts with more than `100` comments or containing the word `GME` in the title.
-The idea behind this filtering is to be notified of posts having a lot of comments which usually means they are worth reading.
-The other condition on the word `GME` is simply to showcase that you can also filter on the post's title which is perfect if you're interested into specific content.
+The idea behind this filtering is to be notified of posts having a lot of comments which usually means they are popular and worth taking a look.
+The other condition is to have the word `GME` in the post's title, this is to showcase that you can filter posts on their title which is perfect if you're interested in a specific subject.

+The Lambda below is using [Typescript](https://www.typescriptlang.org/), which is a more modern version of Javascript, to fetch the most recent 100 posts using the public API from Reddit.
+The posts are then filtered using the method `filterPosts` and the result is formatted in a readable message before being sent to SNS.

 ```typescript
 const https = require('https')